 We have the next decade to make sweeping changes to reduce carbon emissions and stop the worst impacts of climate change.
 Fortunately, we have opportunities to ensure future generations can enjoy our seasons.

 What is the Build Back Better Act?

-The Build Back Better Act is a $3.5 trillion package that will invest in climate solutions to prepare the workforce and infrastructure for the future.
-It is moving through Congress and accompanies a bipartisan infrastructure deal which has already been passed by the Senate.
-The House has given itself until October 31st to pass its version of the bill.
-The Senate will likely vote on it after that.
+The Build Back Better Act is a historic legislative package that will invest in climate solutions to prepare the workforce and infrastructure for the future.
+It is moving through Congress and accompanies a bipartisan infrastructure deal which has already been passed the House and the Senate.
+The House passed its version of the Build Back Better bill on November 19th.
+The Senate will likely vote on it soon.

 The main pillars of the bill are:

 - Clean Energy: Put the US on a path to 100% clean energy by 2035 to power our electrical grid, cars, buses, and buildings

 - Jobs: Incentivize the creation of family-sustaining union jobs across the economy, especially in the domestic clean energy and manufacturing sectors